OxWearables/Oxford_Wearables_Activity_Recognition/7_cluster_computing/README.md

 # (after 10s) Hello World!
 I am task number 1 on host rescomp1.hpc.in.bmrc.ox.ac.uk.
 ```

+(Note: If you get an error because Python is not loaded, try `module load Python...`).

-Now create a file `commands.txt` that contains the following lines:
+Now create a file called `hello-commands.txt` and add the following lines:

 ```bash
 python helloworld.py 1